You are now in the main content area

 Catalyst learning space

-RCC 223 is a new room at the school.
-This collaborative learning space is a shared space between the Catalyst, a research centre, and dedicated to journalism students and a variety of classes.
+The Catalyst learning space (RCC 223) is a collaborative learning space shared between the Catalyst, a research centre, and dedicated to journalism students and a variety of classes.

 Ryerson review of journalism newsroom

 In the RRJ newsroom, students collaborate on their stories, post content to rrj.ca, and have planning meetings for the publication.